-(1) Since 2017, the time-based RSUs awards to NEOs have been granted with three year vesting schedules, with 1/3 vesting upon completion of 12 months of service and 1/12 per three month period thereafter, contingent upon continued employment.

-The value of the shares not vested is the number of shares multiplied by \$7.80, the closing price of the Company's stock on December 31, 2019.

-(3) Stock options granted to NEOs prior to 2016 vested at the rate of 25% upon completion of 12 months of service and 1/48 per month thereafter, contingent upon continued employment, and expire seven years after grant.
-Beginning in 2016, stock options granted to NEOs vested at the rate of 33.33% upon completion of 12 months of service and 1/36 per month thereafter, contingent upon continued employment.
+- Since 2017, the time-based RSUs awards to NEOs have been granted with three-year vesting schedules, with 1/3 vesting upon completion of 12 months of service and 1/12 per three month period thereafter, contingent upon continued employment. - (2) The value of the shares not vested is the number of shares multiplied by \$7.39, the closing price of the Company's stock on December 31, 2020.
+Stock options granted to NEOs prior to 2016 vested at the rate of 25% upon completion of 12 months of service and 1/48 per month thereafter, contingent upon continued employment, and expire seven years after grant.
+Beginning in 2016, stock options granted to NEOs vested at the rate of 33.33% upon completion of 12 months of service and 1/36 per month thereafter, contingent upon continued employment. - (4) Mr. Graham was appointed Senior Vice President, Global Sales and Video Services, on August 1, 2020. - Mr. Louvet's employment with the Company terminated on August 17, 2020. - (6) As of December 31, 2020, 183,333 shares subject to this RSU award were vested, and 16,667 shares will vest on February 15, 2021. - (7) As of December 31, 2020, 136,333 shares subject to this RSO award were vested, and 16,667 shares will vest at three-month intervals thereafter until all shares are vested. - As of December 31, 2020, no shares subject to this TSR-based RSU award were vested.
+The RSU award covers a target number of shares of 200,000, with vesting based on the total stockholder return (TSR) to holders of Company common stock during the three-year performance period compared to that of companies in the NASDAQ Telecommunication Index at both the beginning and end of the performance period.
+See "Equity Compensation Plans TSR Award" on page 33 of this Proxy Statement.

-(4) As of December 31, 2019, 21,000 shares subject to this SPRSU were vested.
-Vesting is based on the closing price of the Company's common stock as follows: if the closing price as quoted on the NASDAQ Stock Market equals or exceeds certain stock price thresholds for at least 20 consecutive trading days (the "Minimum Trading Period"), then 25% of the SPRSUs will vest on the final day of the Minimum Trading Period.
-If the stock price threshold for which the Minimum Trading Period has been satisfied exceeds one or more other stock price thresholds for which the SPRSU award has not already vested, then the vesting associated with all such stock price thresholds shall occur as of the close of market on the final day of the Minimum Trading Period.
-The SPRSU expires on March 15, 2020.

-(5) As of December 31, 2019, 179,666 shares subject to this RSU award were vested, and 16,334 shares will vest on February 15, 2020.

-(6) As of December 31, 2019, 116,667 shares subject to this RSU award were vested, and 16,667 shares will vest at three-month intervals thereafter until all shares are vested.